entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 177. Postocular crest: absent (0); present (1).
 > - The postocular crest is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
 In contrast, many eubrachythoracids posssess dermal postorbital processes, but lacking the postocular crest.

+> - Dennis and Miles (1979): 20.
+Suborbital plate with internal laminae (Figs 3, 11B).
+This plate (P50937) is structurally the same as that described for *Harrytoombsia*, except for the **postocular crista** which is proportionally much narrower and less robust.
+However, it does broaden anteriorly to form a substantial subocular crista.
+Also, the overlap area on the dorsal surface (PN.oa, Fig. 11B) receives the postnasal plate and not the preorbital lamina of the preorbital plate as is the case with *Harrytoombsia*.
+> - Rucklin (2011): "The visceral surface bears fused sub- and postocular crista, which form the ventral and posterior borders of the orbital vault.
+The subocular crista broadens anteriorly and is 5 mm wide lateromedially (Text-fig. 6C–D)."
+> - The postocular crest is a structure on the suborbital plate (dermal cheek).

 178. Round depression lateral to supraorbital vault: absent (0); present (1).
 > - The round depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*,*Dhanguura* and *Exutaspis*.